YuchiQiu/TopFit/README.md

 12. tqdm=4.32.1
 13. [gudhi](https://gudhi.inria.fr)=3.3.0

 The above pacakges are required by modules including PST, TAPE, ESM, and ensemble regression.
+The installation time is approaximately a few minutes.

 ## Additional pacakges